 Table 1.
 Examples from sentence similarity learning by lexical decomposition and composition (Wang et al.2016b).
 The ♠ and ♦ reflect the similarity and dissimilarity, respectively.

-where tˆ, dˆ are the semantic matching vectors, f_match is the cosine similarity.
-After the semantic similarity matching phase, the resulting vectors are sˆi and tˆi. sˆ or tˆi is considered to be the word semantic coverage of s or t .
-For instance, as in Table 1 the word in E2 salmon matched E1 sockeye, which is red salmon.
+where tˆ, dˆ are the semantic matching vectors, and f_match is the cosine similarity.
+After the semantic similarity matching phase, the resulting vectors are sˆi and tˆi. sˆ or tˆi is considered to be the word semantic coverage of s or t.
+For instance, as in Table 1, the word in E2 salmon matched E1 sockeye, which is red salmon.
 The model decomposes the word s or t based on the similarity matching sˆ or tˆ into two components s+ or t+ and the dissimilar part (red salmon) s− or t−.
 The decomposition function is defined as:

 Finally, a concatenation between the two vectors T⃗ and S⃗, and the final semantic score prediction:

 Long Short-Term Memory (LSTM) (Hochreiter and Schmidhuber 1997) is able to capture historical information from sequential input sequences.
 The architecture can handle sequential information as the current input x_t can access the previous output, hidden layer h_(t−1), at each time step.